cpoulinn/starter-hugo-academic/content/authors/carina-poulin/_index.md

 Whether you need someone to teach your new trainee about phytoplankton culture work, or you have a previously abandoned paper that needs to be completed and published, I can lend my 10+ years of experience in bio-optical oceanography. <span style="*color*:blue">I can assist with:</span>

-* Setting up or updating a laboratory :test_tube:
+* Setting up a laboratory :test_tube:
 * Student and postdoc training :scientist:
 * Data analysis :bar_chart:
-* Writing scientific articles :computer:
+* Writing articles :computer:
-* Preparing scientific presentations :placard:
+* Preparing presentations :placard:
 * Creating outreach material :seedling:
 * Project management :calendar:
 * Building websites :technologist: